|

 This is useful when viewing nroff output.

-- Causes lines longer than the screen width to be chopped (truncated) rather
+- Causes lines longer than the screen width to be chopped rather than

 - The -t option, followed immediately by a TAG, will edit the file

 containing that tag.
-For this to work, tag information must be available;
+For this to work, there must be a file called

-"tags", which was previously built by ctags (1) or an
+"tags" in the current directory, which was previously built by

-specified from within less (using the - command) as a way of
+within cless (using the - command) as a way of examining a new

 - Specifies a tags file to be used instead of "tags".